garvit3835/product-docs-feature/getting-started/terminology.md

 ## Network

+Network is a decentralized VPN strategy that DevZero employs to enable secure access to nodes within that network, over WireGuard.
+Within the DevZero network, nodes either connect peer-to-peer (using NAT Traversal), or through a relay.

+### NAT traversal

+NAT traversal is used to connect nodes across the internet through barriers such as firewalls.
+Usually, internet devices can't talk to each other because of firewals, but NAT traversal is able ot get around this problem by virtue of enabling connections between devices that have outbound connectivity to the internet, and are authorized to talk to each other.

+### Relay

+Relay is a jump-server (an intermediary server) that passes data between two or more nodes in a network.
+DevZero network uses Tailscale to use a globally distributed relay server called Designated Encrypted Relay for Packets (DERP).
+When NAT Traversal fails, nodes connect to each other using the DERP relays.

 ### DNS

 DNS is used to assigned human-readable names for IP addresses.
 Workspaces in DevZero have internal IPs for components within DevZero's network.
 The DevZero network utilizes Tailscale's MagicDNS to automatically register memorable hostnames for resources in your team's DevZero network.
 It also extends and improves DNS functionality.